Terms of service.

 4.1 It is your responsibility to ensure that:

-(a) the terms of your order are complete and accurate;
+(a) the terms of your order and Proposal are complete and accurate;

 (b) you cooperate with us in all matters relating to the Services;

-(c) you provide us, our employees, agents, consultants and subcontractors, with access to your premises, office accommodation and other facilities as we may reasonably require;
+(c) you provide us, our employees, agents, consultants and subcontractors with access to your premises, systems, platforms, accounts, office accommodation and other facilities as we may reasonably require;

-(d)you provide us with such information and materials we may reasonably require in order to supply the Services, and ensure that such information is complete and accurate in all material respects;
+(d) you provide us with such information, content, images, materials, approvals, access and feedback as we may reasonably require in order to supply the Services, and ensure that such information is complete and accurate in all material respects;

 (f) you obtain and maintain all necessary licences, permissions and consents which may be required for the Services before the date on which the Services are to start;